ghiscoding/angular-markdown-editor/readme.md

 yarn add angular-markdown-editor
 ```

-### Modify the `.angular-cli.json` file
+### Modify the `angular.json` file
 You need to add CSS Styles for the Bootstrap, Markdown Editor and Font-Awesome (the latter is optional).
+Also make sure to include the proper 3rd party javascript libraries in your `scripts` as shown below.

 ```json
 "styles": [